 Doing so circumvents the issue of the increased phase space dimension, thus yielding an efficient method that preserves any quartic Hamiltonian.
-The method \eqref{rdmp} will be referred to as the \textit{reduced-degree midpoint method}. \begin{remark} We observe that the reduced-degree midpoint method: \begin{enumerate} \item[(a)] possesses a B-series with respect to the extended ODE vector field. \item[(b)] is affinely equivariant with respect to the variables $(\bx,\by)$. \item[(c)] is symmetric, that is, it is invariant under the transformation $\bx\leftrightarrow\bx'$ and $h\rightarrow -h$. \item[(d)] is order two. \item[(e)] is energy-preserving even for non-constant symplectic structure, i.e. when $J=J(\bx)$ and for odd dimension. \end{enumerate} \end{remark} These observations can be seen as follows.
-By letting $\bz = (\bx^T,\by^T)^T$ denote the $n+m$ dependent variables and $P_n = (I_n,0_{n,m})\in\R^{n\times(n+m)}$ the projection operator such that $P_n\bz=\bx$, then the reduced-degree midpoint method \eqref{rdmp} is none other than $P_n\bz'$, where $\bz'$ is one step of the midpoint rule applied to the extended ODE, hence it shares the properties of the midpoint rule.
-The observations then follow from the fact that the midpoint method is an order-two, symmetric Runge-Kutta method.
-We also note that while the midpoint rule is symplectic, the reduced-degree midpoint rule is not due to the fact that the reformulating the ODE into its extended form destroys the symplectic structure of the original Hamiltonian ODE.
-Two interesting questions arise from this.
-The first is how does the B-series of the extended vector field relate to that of the original one; the second is how does the symplectic structure of \eqref{Hamiltonian ODE} relate to the numerical flow the extended ODEs.
-We will leave these topics for a future study. \\
+The method \eqref{rdmp} will be referred to as the \textit{MQAV midpoint method}. \begin{remark} We observe that the MQAV midpoint method: \begin{enumerate} \item[(a)] is integral-preserving, that is, $H(\bx')=H(\bx)$. \item[(b)] is order two. \item[(c)] is symmetric, that is, it is invariant under the transformation $\bx\leftrightarrow\bx'$ and $h\rightarrow -h$. \item[(d)] is affinely equivariant with respect to the variables $(\bx,\by)$. \item[(e)] possesses a B-series with respect to the extended ODE vector field. \item[(f)] is A-stable. \end{enumerate} \end{remark} These observations follow from the fact that the MQAV midpoint rule is the conventional midpoint rule applied to the extended ODE and therefore inherits similar properties but on the extended vector field.
+We also note that while the midpoint rule is symplectic, the MQAV midpoint rule is not due to the fact that reformulating the ODE into its extended form destroys the symplectic structure of the original ODE in the Hamiltonian case.
+Furthermore, an advantage of having a B-series expansion is that the method automatically preserves affine symmetries and linear integrals of the ODE.
+However in this setting, these symmetries and integrals of the original ODE need also to be reflected by the extended ODE to be preserved by the MQAV method. \\

-Lastly, we note that the reduced-degree midpoint rule is not uniquely defined for all Hamiltonians.
-Consider, for example, $H(\bx) = x_1^2 + x_1^2x_2^2$.
-Then one clearly has some freedom in how to reduce the quartic term, for example, one could take linear combinations of such choices and set where $\beta\in\mathbb{R}$ is a free parameter.
-This allows for a family of methods to be constructed for certain Hamiltonians.
-We will now demonstrate our method with an example. \\
+A key ingredient of the MQAV method is to first reduce the degree of an integral that is quartic in $\bx$ to one that is quadratic in $\bx$ and $\by$.
+It turns out that there is not a unique way to represent an integral in its reduced-degree form.
+Consider an arbitrary quartic first integral in the variables $\bx\in\R^n$

+where $a_i,b_i,c_i,d_i$ can take values from 0 to $n$ and $x_0:=1$ to include monomials of degree less than four.
+Then the most general way to reduce the Hamiltonian to quadratic is